techwriter-pl/techwriter-pl.github.io/blog/soap-rocznica/index.md

 raz pierwszy w historii soap! wzięła do ręki mikrofon i przedstawiła swój temat "Why a PM is like a DJ".

-Iga Koprowska z Soapy Crew również wystąpiła z tematem "Happy ever after: can you marry DocOps with DevOps?".
+Iga Koprowska z Soapy Crew wystąpiła z tematem "Happy ever after: can you marry DocOps with DevOps?".

 ### soap! box